top of page

 Day 12: Our sixth (and final!) walk to Santiago

 As excitement mounts, we get the first glimpses of the vast shrine of St James, the towering cathedral of Santiago, and then, almost suddenly, we are standing before it, in the vast square Praza del Obradoiro.
 It’s a moment to savour, with hugs and embraces all round, and photos to record our achievement, at once a private and yet very shared moment, that is replicated thousands of times each day by people from all around the world when they reach this hallowed spot.
-Our luxurious hotel is located a mere 10 minutes’ walk from the old centre, and tonight you can either choose to eat at the in-house restaurant, a good local restaurant nearby (there are several within a 2-minute walk), or choose from any of the wide array of excellent restaurants in town.
+Our hotel is located a mere 10 minutes’ walk from the old centre, and tonight you can either choose to eat close to the hotel (there are several within a 2-minute walk), or choose from any of the wide array of excellent restaurants in the centre of town.

 We stay two nights in Santiago de Compostela.
 Meals: B